 Gold Delta SkyMiles® Business Credit Card from American Express vs. Capital One® Spark® Miles for Business

 The Capital One® Spark® Miles for Business credit card offers a significant amount of flexibility for business travelers who are committed to a particular airline for their travels.
-In addition, the Capital One® Spark® Miles for Business credit card's annual fee is only $59, which is waived for the first year, making it less expensive to carry.
+The Capital One® Spark® Miles for Business credit card's annual fee is $95, which is waived for the first year.

 Still, because this is a general travel rewards card, you do miss out on a few airline-specific perks that you get with the Gold Delta SkyMiles® Business Credit Card from American Express card, such as a free checked bag and discounts on in-flight purchases.